How to Get Hired in Tech

 But there’s a ton of stuff you can do to make the transition less intimidating.
 Knowing exactly what it takes to get hired in tech as a beginner is a great way to calm your nerves and get the confidence you need.
 And that’s exactly what I’m going to show you here!
 By the time you finish reading this article, you’ll have a roadmap to getting hired in tech this year.

-Check out our free 10-Day Coding Bootcamp to get an intro to tech right in your inbox.
+Check out our Free Coding Camp to get an intro to tech right in your inbox.
 You’ll find out what it means to get into tech and even start writing your first lines of code.
 You’ll be surprised at how quickly you catch on!

 1. Choose Your Own (Tech Career) Adventure